RobCameron3/Python-Excel-Distributor-Data-Matching-Workflow-Optimization/README.md

 This created a more targeted framework for evaluating automation rather than assuming that **one score threshold should apply to every distributor and every record type.**

+The analysis could therefore help distinguish between:

+- 🤖 Records potentially suitable for greater automation
+- 👤 Records where human review remained valuable
+- 🔍 Records requiring deeper manual research
+- ⏱️ Records where extensive research historically produced limited return

 ---

 ## ⏱️ Time & Efficiency Impact

-The core value of the project was **time efficiency**.
+The core business value of the project was **time efficiency**.

 Customer matching requires employee research time, and that time is limited.

-If team members spend large amounts of time researching portions of the dataset that historically produce very few successful matches, less time remains for records with stronger matching potential or for addressing the historical backlog.
+If several team members spend significant portions of their day researching records that historically produce very few successful matches, that time cannot simultaneously be spent on:

+- Higher-probability customer matches
+- More valuable manual-review opportunities
+- Incoming monthly records
+- Difficult historical records
+- Other data-quality responsibilities

-The project created a way to use historical data to determine **where employee time should be concentrated.**
+The analysis created a way to use historical results to determine **where employee time should be concentrated.**

-### Before
+### ❌ Before

 **Incoming Distributor Data**
 ⬇️